-Signal Alarms
+Signal Alarm

 - The Loss / Signal alarm will be active only in the Analog Proportional-To-Flow mode.
 It indicates that the flow signal voltage has dropped below .5VDC.
-A correct flow signal should never drop below 1VDC. - Over Flow >125% is an indication that the flow signal is showing greater than 125% of the maximum gas flow according to the set up conditions indicated in the parameter and calibration sections of the control-ler.
+A correct flow signal should never drop below 1VDC. - Over Flow >125% is an indication that the flow signal is showing greater than 125% of the maximum gas flow according to the set up conditions indicated in the parameter and calibration sections of the controller.

-Signal Non-Alarm Signal Indicators
+Non-Alarm Signal Indicators